Co-owner and Head Baker

 Hungry Ghost Bread

 As leaders in the back-to-the-grain movement, Jonathan Stevens and Cheryl Maffei have long espoused the view that an essential element of the bakers’ tools is the skill to learn from the grain.
-They are referring to non-commodity varieties of wheat, barley, rye, and other grains that on account of weather variables and crop management decisions may differ farm to farm and season to season.
-This perspective reverses the customary expectation that it is the millers’ responsibility to eliminate the guess work in baking by achieving a predictable uniformity in their flour.
-But for craft bakers like Jonathan, flavor and nutrition are more important than consistency and this may lead them to work with local or regional farmers who are growing non-commodity grains.
-The results can be challenging.
-Predictability may not exist.
-Their recourse is innovation and the skill to determine the best use of the grain on hand.
+They are referring to non-commodity varieties of wheat, barley, rye, and other grains that on account of weather variables and crop management decisions may differ from farm to farm and season to season.
+This perspective reverses the customary expectation that it is the millers’ responsibility to eliminate the guesswork in baking by achieving a predictable uniformity in their flour.
+But for craft bakers like Jonathan, flavor and nutrition are more important than flour consistency.
+This value can bring bakers into contact with local farmers who are growing non-commodity grains.
+Working with unfamiliar wheat varieties can be challenging.
+Predictability is less a science and more an art.
+The baker’s recourse is innovation and the skill to determine the best use of the grain on hand.
 Is this a formula for success?
 It is probably more accurate to call it a way of life.
 Respecting the grain and the process that transforms it grew Hungry Ghost Bread into a beloved community bakery with a national reputation for excellence.